InjectiveLabs/injective-docs/docs/develop/modules/injective/exchange/04_state_transitions.md

 - Store the order in the transient limit order store and transient market indicator store
 - Update orderbook metadata for subaccount

-## Batch creation of derivative limit orders
+## Batch Creation of Derivative Limit Orders

 Batch creation of derivative limit orders is carried out by `MsgBatchCreateDerivativeLimitOrders` which consists of `Sender` and `Orders`.